shadyvalleyfarm/shadyvalleyfarm.github.io/goats/index.md

 present goats listed here for reference.
 When possible we link to the parents for pedigree purposes.

+As of October 21, 2013 our entire herd is CAE, CL, and Johne's Disease negative.
+We implement strict bio-security and quarantine procedures for new comers to the herd.
+As such we plan to only test each animal upon arrival.
+We are also very particular about who we buy from.

 ## Does (Nigerian and Pygmy)

 * [Dragonfly T Vermeil](/goats/Dragonfly_T_Vermeil)